nabeelvalley/docs/content/docs/automation/puppeteer.md

 chrome.exe --remote-debugging-port=9222
 ```

-The above will work on MacOS or linux, using the following for MacOS
+The above will work on Windows, use the following for MacOS

 ```sh
 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome  --remote-debugging-port=9222